NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Harming Hands.md

 **Prerequisites** harmful font
 * * *
 The mordant power of your void energy grows.
-When you cast [[Harm|Harm]], you roll d10s instead of d8s.
+When you cast [[Spells/Harm|Harm]], you roll d10s instead of d8s.

 *Source: Pathfinder Player Core*
 *ORC*